chatc/chatc.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Human-centric Large Language Model evaluation and applications.**

 I am applying for a postdoc position of Fall 2025 to continue my research on multiagent LLM systems.
+Please contact me if you know of any related openings and opportunities.
 Also, I am open to academic collaborations and please drop me an email if you are interested in collaborating with me!

 News
 ======